-Volunteer Maria Berlinska believes that populism harms society
+Volunteer Maria Berlinska believes that populism is harmful to society

 Berlinska emphasized that forecasts that play on emotions and create illusions of quick victory are harmful.

-"This is a great disrespect for people.
-Firstly, such statements relax society, secondly, they demonstrate either a misunderstanding of the situation or deliberate manipulation.
-When a person says such things, he is either an idiot himself, or he thinks people are idiots," the volunteer pointed out sharply.
+“This is a great disrespect for people.
+First, such statements relax society, and second, they demonstrate either a lack of understanding of the situation or deliberate manipulation.
+When a person says such things, they are either an idiot themselves or consider people idiots,” the volunteer sharply remarked.

 “Every year it gets harder: less strength, more work.
 But it is thanks to our soldiers that we live a relatively normal life, despite all the difficulties,” she emphasized.

-Berlinska also stressed the importance of a realistic approach to war.
-She urged not to hope for a quick return to the borders of 1991, but instead proposed to build an echeloned, fortified defense line.
+Berlin also emphasized the importance of a realistic approach to the war.
+She called for not hoping for a quick return to the 1991 borders, and instead proposed building an echeloned, fortified defensive line.

 “Ukraine must become strong, because otherwise we will have to surrender, and then the whole country will turn into mass graves,” the volunteer warned.

-Berlinska reminded of the danger of spreading populist narratives, in particular statements about "the quick death of Putin" or "the collapse of Russia tomorrow."
+Berlinska reminded of the danger of spreading populist narratives, including statements about “Putin’s imminent death” or “Russia’s collapse tomorrow.”
 She emphasized that such messages only mislead people.

-"I always try to answer for my words.
-When you work with such serious topics as war, responsibility for every word spoken must be absolute," the volunteer concluded.
+“I always try to be responsible for my words.
+When you work with such serious topics as war, responsibility for every word spoken must be absolute,” the volunteer concluded.

 Despite the complexity of the situation, Maria Berlinska emphasizes Ukraine's achievements.
-She expressed gratitude to the soldiers of the Armed Forces of Ukraine, who restrain Russian aggression, and called on society to think realistically and take a responsible approach to war.
+She expressed gratitude to the soldiers of the Armed Forces of Ukraine who are deterring Russian aggression, and called on society to think realistically and take a responsible approach to the war.

 spot_imgspot_imgspot_imgspot_img